eakoriakin/jquery-bem/README.md

 Bem.JS
 ========

-BEM-library for JavaScript and jQuery
+BEM library for JavaScript and jQuery